ycdzj/auto-reload.nvim/README.md

 ## Commands

-- `:AutoReloadStatus` - Display the current status of the auto-reload plugin.
+- `:AutoReloadStatus` - Display the current status of the plugin.

 ## How It Works